-Symbols and Images: Using images and metaphors to understand concepts and content.
+Symbols and Images: Using images and metaphors to

 Land Links: Place-based learning, linking content to local land and place.

 Non-linear: Producing innovations and understanding by thinking laterally.

 Deconstruct/Reconstruct: Modelling and scaffolding, working from wholes to parts.
 Begin with the whole structure, rather than a series of sequenced steps.